 Whether you’re tired of shaving or getting ready for a relaxing beach vacation, laser hair removal is a safe and effective way to get rid of unwanted body hair.

-Laser hair removal is a quick procedure you can have during your lunch break.
-It can take anywhere from a few minutes to an hour, depending on the treatment area’s size.
+Laser hair removal is a quick procedure that clients can have during their lunch break.
+It can take anywhere from a few minutes to an hour, depending on the size of the treatment area(s).

 How Does Laser Hair Removal Work?